rdkcentral/ut-core/docs/pages/L1_TestSpecification_template.md

 |-------|-----|-----|
 |1.0.0| 22/07/21 |Joe Bloggs|

-## Document Scope
+## Overview

-This document will define the requirements for testing for this HAL.
+This document will define the requirements for Level 1 testing for this HAL.

 ## Table of Contents